salrashid123/gcp-adc-tpm/README.md

 * [golang-jwt for Trusted Platform Module (TPM)](https://github.com/salrashid123/golang-jwt-tpm)
 * [TPM based TLS using Attested Keys](https://github.com/salrashid123/tls_ak)

-Note, you can also embed AWS credentials to hardware:
+as an side, you can also embed AWS credentials to hardware:

 * [AWS SDK Credentials and Request Signing using Trusted Platform Modules (TPM), HSM, PKCS-11 and Vault](https://github.com/salrashid123/aws_hmac)